 Colorado’s world class ski resorts feature a myriad of skiable acres and vertical drops, all waiting to be explored by eager riders.
 Whether you’re looking for that right combination of vertical and terrain, or are just curious about the largest resorts in Colorado, we’ve curated the primary ski resorts by size.

 Those planning a multi-day trip at the same mountain might be better off choosing one with enough skiable acres and vertical to keep you guessing.
 Most resorts below feature at least 1000 skiable acres, which is more than enough to explore over a couple days.
-There are also several awesome ski areas with less between 400 and 800 acres that make a killer ski day, at reasonable prices.
+There are also several awesome ski areas with less between 400 and 800 acres that make an epic ski day, at reasonable prices.

 Biggest Ski Resorts in CO by Skiable Acres and Vertical Drop